cuppajoeman/dynamic_parent/README.md

 ## Usage

-Select two objects, child should be selected last.
+**Select the parent, then shift select the child and click `Create`**

-Click `Create` to create constants and animation keys.
+This creates constants and animation keys.
 Move to another frame.
 Click `Disable` to disable the constraints for the selected objects.

 The `Clear` menu: